About the AFCC

 Christopher Campbell is a Senior Editor at Film School Rejects and the founding editor of Nonfics as well as a regular contributor to Fandango, Rotten Tomatoes, Oz Magazine, and others.
 A transplant from the Northeast, he has been writing film criticism and covering entertainment news since the early 2000s and has specialized in documentaries for the past decade.
 In addition to being a member of the AFCC, he is the President of the Documentary Branch of the Critics Choice Association, for which he leads the annual Critics Choice Documentary Awards.

 Originally from Washington, D.C., AFCC co-founder Michael Clark has written for over 30 local and national film industry media outlets (including the Gwinnett Daily Post from 1995-2020).
-Since 2017, he has contributed film criticism and industry-related essays to Newsmax Media and is a regular contributor to the Shannon Burke Show on floridamanradio.com.
+Since 2017, he has contributed film criticism and industry-related essays to Newsmax Media, the Federalist, and the Epoch Times and is a weekly contributor to the Shannon Burke Show on floridamanradio.com.

 Jake Cole is a freelance film critic born and raised in Atlanta.
 His work has appeared in publications such as Slant Magazine, Hyperallergic, Little White Lies, MTV and Brooklyn Magazine.